 How to proof bread with your Anova Precision Cooker

-If you live in an area like me where you deal with some pretty cold winters, sometimes your house isn’t as suitable for proofing as you’d like it to be.
+Sometimes your house isn’t as suitable for proofing as you’d like it to be.
 Sure you could try to use your oven proof setting but you’re looking at around 160°-180°F at the lowest!
 That’s not proofing, that’s slow cooking.
 If only there were a device in your kitchen that can hold a precise temperature…oh wait!
 We hooked up with #anovafoodnerd Mike Castaneda who is kind enough to walk us through his process for making bread at home with a sous vide assist

 Bonus?
 Four real ingredients.
 No fillers.
 No nasty stuff.
 Just flour, water, salt, and yeast.